MaibornWolff/dcos-airfield/README.md

 <h1 align="center">Airfield</h1>

-Airfield is an open source tool for the DC/OS ecosystem that enables teams to easily collaborate with shared Zeppelin instances.
+Airfield is an OpenSource tool for the DC/OS ecosystem that enables teams to easily collaborate with shared Apache Zeppelin instances.
+It allows you to create, pause, start and delete Zeppelin instances and assign infrastructure resources to them, all through a nice and simple interface.
+Airfield allows data scientists, ML engineers and others to efficiently work with Zeppelin notebooks without needing any DC/OS, infrastructure or CI/CD knowledge.

+Major features are:
+* Create, pause, start, delete Zeppelin instances
+* Add python and R libraries to the Zeppelin instances
+* Integration with Spark
+* Define resource constraints for Zeppelin and for Spark
+* Reconfigure existing instances
+* Import / Export notebooks
+* Display resource costs that the instances caused
+* Works with the resource quotas of DC/OS 2
+* Support for OpenID Connect
+* Set credentials for individual notebooks

+Next major feature:
+* Support for managing JupyterLab instances.

-The application consists of a micro service written in Flask and a User Interface written in Vue.
+The application consists of a microservice written in Flask and a User Interface written in Vue.
 It was developed and is being maintained by [MaibornWolff](https://www.maibornwolff.de/).

 ## Deployment